How to Create a Strategic Job Search Plan in 2023

 Each job you apply to will have a unique description with certain soft skills, hard skills, and keywords listed throughout.
-Your resume and cover letter should be tailored to address all of the above.
+Your resume and short cover letter should be tailored to address all of the above.

 To give an example, if a job listing states that the company wants a candidate who "is comfortable using VLOOKUP and creating pivot tables in Microsoft Excel," your materials should mention "VLOOKUP," "pivot tables," and "Microsoft Excel."
 (So long as you truly have that experience.)

-Teal’s Resume Builder will let you do this quickly, easily, and accurately.
+Teal's AI Resume Builder will let you do this quickly, easily, and accurately.
 You can save and import any job listing you find on the web directly into your Teal account and check your resume against its keywords to ensure you speak to what's being looked for.

 As you apply for jobs, keeping track of which applications you’ve sent in and where you are in each interview process is essential.

 You can build your own job tracking spreadsheet in Google Sheets or Microsoft Excel with columns that track:

 - The jobs themselves (with links to the original job descriptions)